 Lisa Pelikan brings her years of Film/TV/Internet acting experience together with certifications in Fitzmaurice Voicework® and Laban Movement Analysis to hold this course for fellow actors seeking deeper truth in their work, replenishment as artists, and full integration of themselves on camera.
 Let’s practice being in the moment with all your skills on board – bring your breath, body, voice, spacial-awareness, and acting technique, together in performance for the camera, the camera operator, and your fellow actors.
 In this ongoing class we will become familiar with the technical language of film and grow in knowing both sides of the camera.
 We will study the work of master film actors.
 We will create a safe space, learn from our failures, and support each other in taking risks and growing as artists.
 We will demand respect for the work and each other.

 We will incorporate self-taping as an integral component to this course.
 Actors will experience creating work through the practice of taping themselves using their phones, in class and at home.

 *Please review registration prerequisites before enrolling (on the right-hand side of this page on desktop or below on mobile).

-REQUIRED: After registering, participants must schedule an in-person meeting or videoconference with Lisa Pelikan prior to your first day of class.
+REQUIRED: After registering, new participants must schedule a meeting or videoconference with Lisa Pelikan prior to your first day of class.

 Also, come to your first class with a prepared one-minute piece of memorized text and twenty index cards.
 The text may be from any theater play or film script.